TECHMA-FullStack-Java-Angular/Ex2.-API-Clinica-dental/README.md

 ADDITIONAL FEATURES

 - View an appointment in detail

+GET
+/api/appointment/{id} - Show appointment details by appointment_id

 - Choosing a dentist at the appointment

 See all dentists:
 GET /api/dentist  - Can select dentist id

-- As a doctor, being able to see only my appointments
+- As a dentist, being able to see only my appointments

+GET
+/api/appointment/dentist/{id} - List all appointments for dentist by dentist_id

 - Add types of intervention / consultation to appointments

 In this first phase of the project, the student has to carry out a complete REST API, with the Spring Framework, that meets the previously stated requirements.